freefallcid/oe7drt/content/post/my-mmdvm-hotspot.md

 ![Flashing](/images/post/2020/04/hotspot_flashing.jpg)

-But it helps when you got a pair of tweezers in you house.
+But it helps when you got a pair of tweezers in your house.
 Just make sure to get good contact to the metal.

 {{< alert "danger" >}}Flashing will fail if you cannot hold this steady